(Revised 23 Feb 2016)

 you use A HREF menus that link only DOWN into that folder, and UP to the home page.
 DO NOT LINK ACROSS to the other main categories/silos/folders of the site.

-drug-treatment/index.php might then use A HREF links to:
+drug-treatment/index.php might then use A HREF links to link:

-down to drug-treatment/admission/ (which has more pages in this folder)
+- down to drug-treatment/admission/index.html (which might have more pages in this folder)

-These sub-pages might link across to other pages within the same silo, but not out of the silo to other categories or folders.
+These sub-pages can link across to other pages within the same silo, but not out of the silo to other categories or folders.

 All the content of the site is then put within those folders, or other folders such as

-At some point you’ll have to put every page of the existing website (500 pages?
+At some point you’ll have to put each and every page of the existing website (500 pages?
 50,000?) onto a spreadsheet and figure out which silo/folder and sub-folder it should be in.
-This is called “taxonomy”.
+This process is called “taxonomy”.
 Taxonomy is your friend, at Google.
-And, of course, set up 301 permanent redirects to the new page location from the old page location.
+And, of course, you’ll need to set up 301 permanent redirects to the new page location from the old page location.

 5. Go Deep!

 You can have silos that keep on going down, deep into the pages within a website.
-Using my hypothetical drug rehab site as an example, you could do a sub-silo for drug-treatment/heroin/, which would contain pages such as:
+Using my hypothetical drug rehab site as an example, you could do a sub-silo for drug-treatment/heroin/, containing pages such as:

 and so on.
-You could have 20 or 200 pages about the rehabilitation and treatment of heroin users, each with its own unique content but focused on the rehabilitation of heroin users.
+You could have 20 or 200 pages about the rehabilitation and treatment of heroin users, each with its own unique content but all of them focused on the rehabilitation of heroin users.

-In this example, the methadone.html page would link upward to the drug-treatment/heroin/ folder it is in, but NOT across to every other page of the silo it is in, using A HREF links.
+In this example, the methadone page (methadone is a heroin substitute) would link upward to the drug-treatment/heroin/ folder it is in, but NOT across to every other page of the silo it is in, using A HREF links.